 Are you interested in participating in conservation-related programs and activities?
 We’d love to work with you!
 Here are a few ways to get involved:

-Internships: the RCD hosts an Environment Education Internship for college students.
+Internships: The RCD hosts an Environment Education Internship for college students.
 The internship primarily supports our Watershed Education program, the Watershed Connection, but interns will also have the opportunity to get involved in other RCD education and conservation projects.
-We are currently seeking interns.
-Click here to download the position description.
+We seek new interns on a quarterly basis and applications can be sent to firstname.lastname@example.org.

 Become a Mentor: We are seeking professionals from non-profits, public agencies, and universities to participate as mentors in the SLEWS Program.
 Mentors must commit to attending three field days, as well as a mentor training session.
 Contact us for more information.